carboneio/carbone/README.md

     },
     factories    : 1, // Number of LibreOffice worker
-    startFactory : false // If true, start LibreOffice worker immediately }
+    startFactory : false // If true, start LibreOffice worker immediately throwErrorOnUndefined : false // Boolean, if one of the data defined in the xml doesn't exist, throw an error }
 ```